 In June 2017 Nick Penney joined the staff team as Centre Coordinator.
 Nick has previously worked as the Operations manager for the Mariners Church, he will be dividing his time between his role at the City Mission and as the Operations Officer for Gloucester Cathedral.
 Nick has been volunteering with various organisations working with street people for several years and has a heart to help these people move forward with life.
 “I feel that my own life experiences can be used by God to really connect with the people who the City Mission supports on a daily basis”.

 Further staff growth occurred with the addition of Kevin Howie in June 2018 followed by Paula Keepers and Lousie Wyatt in November 2018.
 In September 2019 we also employed Elaine Mather as our Volunteer Coordinator. nick left to take up a post at Gloucester Cathedral at the start of 2019.

-A new chapter started in the life of GCM when Dave Kinghorn left to take up a post with the YMCA in December 2019.
-Kevin Howie took over as the interim manager whilst the winter provision was on offer including the opening of a shop in the Eastgate shopping CEntre as a donation point.
+A new chapter started in the life of GCM when Dave Kinghorn left in December 2019.
+Kevin Howie took over as the Manager.